SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I know Pinkie didn't tell you, how'd you know?"
 Rainbow asked.

-"It was more obvious than the start of cider season, the way you were fawning over her last night the whole walk home," Applejack answered.
+"It was more obvious than the start of cider season, the way you were fawning over her last night the whole way to her home," Applejack answered.

 "Was it really that obvious?"
 Rainbow asked.